SivanMehta/Simple-Polling/README.md

 *Provided I ever get here*

 1. Move URL interface to buttons
-2. Use some CSS framework to make polling easy
+2. Use some CSS framework to make polling more easy on the eyes
 3. Prevent duplicate poll usage
 4. Ability to delete polls
 5. Authentication/Authorization (stretch until end of semester when I know how to do this)